 Once you have a few substantial case studies, feature them on your website or blog.
 You can even publish them in an e-book.
 Sending out case studies to potential customers will show them the service and quality available from your business.

-By posting smarter, focusing on your chosen platforms and demographic, responding quickly to complaints, and highlighting your achievements, your company will create an unforgettable customer experience for current and future clients.
+By posting smarter, focusing on your chosen platforms and demographics, responding quickly to complaints, and highlighting your achievements, your company will create an unforgettable customer experience for current and future clients.